anupamverma03/Coding-Tracker/README.md

 # Example Workflow

--Register a new user
+- Register a new user

--Login to receive JWT token
+- Login to receive JWT token

--Add solved coding problems
+- Add solved coding problems

--View dashboard statistics
+- View dashboard statistics

--Track progress over time
+- Track progress over time

 # Future Improvements

--Integration with LeetCode API
+- Integration with LeetCode API

--Integration with Codeforces API
+- Integration with Codeforces API

--Graph visualizations for progress
+- Graph visualizations for progress

--Problem search and filtering
+- Problem search and filtering

--Deployment using Docker or AWS
+- Deployment using Docker or AWS

--Leaderboard for users
+- Leaderboard for users

 # Author